AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 How to setup the Amazon S3 and the required peripheral services to handle the authentication is described here: [Sending images from a camera to Amazon S3](<https://github.com/AxisCommunications/acap-integration-examples-aws/tree/main/images-to-aws-s3>)

-> **Note:** Follow the instructions in the repository **Sending images from a camera to Amazon S3** up until the section called **Configure the camera**.
+> **Note** Follow the instructions in the repository **Sending images from a camera to Amazon S3** up until the section called **Configure the camera**.
 After that, return back to this tutorial to setup the rest of the solution.

 ### AWS IoT Core (MQTT Broker) and MQTT client